emmaroche/emmaroche.github.io/README.md

 A final year student studying a BSc (Hons) degree in Creative Computing at South East Technological University.

-## Website Content
+## Portfolio Content

-This website portfolio will be used to showcase apps designed and developed by Emma Roche.
+This portfolio showcases apps designed and developed by Emma Roche.

 ***